jamespresly/MazeEscape-WebAPI/README.md

 This project explores and demonstrates some software engineering concepts such as:
 - Taking a BDD approach to building a REST API
-- Making the API stateless, cachable and utilising HATEOAS (hypermedia as the engine of application state) to make it discoverable and self-documenting
+- Making the API stateless, cacheable and utilising HATEOAS (hypermedia as the engine of application state) to make it discoverable and self-documenting
 - Writing an algorithm to produce random mazes

 <br>